seek-oss/sku/docs/docs/multi-language.md

 ## Hierarchy

 In general, you'll want to create a full set of translations for every supported language.
-However, some languages may only require small tweeks to a base language.
+However, some languages may only require small tweaks to a base language.

 For example, only needing to translate a few strings with different spelling such as `color` to `colour` between 'en-US' and 'en-AU'.